History of the NFL in Los Angeles: Raiders return to Oakland

-In May 1995 after the departure of the Rams for St. Louis, the owners of the National Football League teams approved with a 27–1 vote with two abstentions, a resolution supporting a plan to build a $200 million, privately financed stadium on property owned by Hollywood Park for the Raiders.
+In May 1995 after the announced departure of the Rams for St. Louis, the owners of the National Football League teams approved with a 27–1 vote with two abstentions, a resolution supporting a plan to build a $200 million, privately financed stadium on property owned by Hollywood Park for the Raiders.
 Al Davis balked and refused the deal over a stipulation that he would have had to accept a second team at the stadium.
 Ultimately in 2016, this became the location for SoFi Stadium.